fairandsmart/right-consent/_docs/06-model-store.md

 Condition element model is a very **generic model** that contains a title and a body (html).
 It has to be used for **terms of service** or similar elements that need to be accepted prior to any service usage.

 The **possible values** of a condition are accepted or refused only and the value is mandatory.
-Labels of those values can be customized.
+Labels of those possible values can be customized.

-Conditions are usualy used as a single element form because of the mandatory aspect of the response.
+Conditions are usualy used as a single element form because of the aspects mandatory of acceptation.
 {: .notice--info}

 ## Generic Information

 Generic informations element model contains all informations that are common to any kind of element.
 It is mainly used to defined headers and footer in forms but also legal informations that are mandatory in consent form regarding GDPR regulation : data controller and privacy policy url.

-Some information are automatically included in the generated forms and in the receipt where some can be configured to only appear in the receipt.
+Some information are automatically included in the generated forms and in the receipt where some can be configured to only appears in the receipt.

 It is NOT possible to define multiple instance of generic informations.
 {: .notice--info}